mib-kamel/mongo-strict/README.md

 # mongo-strict

-Mongo Strict is a Real MongoDB ORM, It makes the usage of MongoDB safer, easier, faster with a better performance...
+Mongo Strict is a complete MongoDB ORM, It makes the usage of MongoDB safer, easier and faster with a better performance...

 ## mongo-strict Allows you to